Lcsamarasinghe/Packet-Sniffer/README.md

 Packet Sniffer
 Project Description
-Packet Sniffer is a simple packet sniffing tool built using Tkinter for the graphical user interface (GUI) and Scapy for packet capture.
-This tool allows you to sniff TCP and UDP packets in real-time, displaying packet details such as protocol, source IP, destination IP, and packet length in a professional table format.
+Packet Sniffer is a simple yet powerful packet sniffing tool built with Tkinter for the graphical user interface (GUI) and Scapy for packet capture.
+This tool allows you to sniff TCP and UDP packets in real-time, displaying key packet details such as protocol, source IP, destination IP, and packet length in a professional table format.

-The application provides a clean and easy-to-use interface, where users can start/stop packet sniffing and view the captured packets with their corresponding details.
+The application provides a clean and intuitive interface where users can easily start/stop packet sniffing and view the captured packet details in real-time.

 Features
 Packet Sniffing: Capture real-time TCP and UDP packets from the network.

-User-friendly GUI: Built with Tkinter, providing a simple interface to start and stop sniffing.
+User-friendly GUI: Built with Tkinter, making it easy to start/stop sniffing with a clean interface.

-Packet Details: Displays details such as protocol type, source IP, destination IP, source port, destination port, and packet length.
+Packet Details: Displays important packet information including:

+Protocol type (TCP/UDP)

+Source IP

+Destination IP

+Source Port

+Destination Port

+Packet Length (in bytes)

-Clear Output: Option to clear the output logs and the packet table.
+Clear Output: A convenient button to clear the packet table and the output log.

 Installation
 Requirements
 Python 3.x or higher

-Scapy: For packet sniffing
+Scapy: Required for packet sniffing.

-Tkinter: For the GUI (usually bundled with Python)
+Tkinter: Used for the GUI (typically bundled with Python).

 Installation Steps
+Follow these steps to set up the project on your local machine:

-Clone this repository:
+Clone the repository:

 bash
 Copy code